-NAMI believes that all people with mental health conditions deserve accessible, affordable and comprehensive health care.
+NAMI believes that all people with mental health conditions deserve accessible, affordable, and comprehensive health care.
 NAMI supports state efforts to expand Medicaid, as indicated in the Affordable Care Act (ACA), to provide important mental health services and supports to more low-income adults.

-Through Medicaid coverage, people with mental health conditions can access critical services like therapy, inpatient treatment, and prescription medications.
-Before the ACA, many people with mental health conditions did not qualify for Medicaid unless they were pregnant, elderly, or qualified for disability benefits.
-To ensure all lower-income Americans can access health insurance, the ACA expanded Medicaid eligibility to adults with incomes up to 138% of the federal poverty level, including many with mental illness.
+Before the Affordable Care Act (ACA), many people with mental health conditions did not qualify for Medicaid unless they were pregnant, elderly, or qualified for disability benefits.
+To increase access to health insurance, the ACA expanded Medicaid eligibility to adults with incomes up to 138% of the federal poverty level, a population group that includes many people with mental illness.
 By allowing people to qualify for coverage based on income, rather than a disability determination, Medicaid expansion removes barriers to coverage for many people with mental illness.
-This helps them receive the mental health services they need to thrive in their communities.
+This expansion of Medicaid eligibility has enrolled an estimated 21 million people, and nearly 30% of this expanded eligibility population are individuals with a mental health condition and/or a substance use disorder.

 NAMI HelpLine is available M-F, 10 a.m. – 10 p.m.
 ET.
 Call 800-950-6264,